Your cart

 The “Product Pause” Test

 For three to five days, simplify your skincare routine dramatically.
-Pause the use of exfoliating acids, retinoids, scrubs, vitamin C serums, and any strong active ingredients that may be stimulating the skin.
+Pause the use of exfoliating acids, retinoids, scrubs, and any strong active ingredients that may be stimulating the skin.
 Instead, focus only on the essentials by using a gentle cleanser, a nourishing moisturizer, and a simple facial oil if additional comfort or hydration is needed.

 During this time, observe how your skin responds.
 If redness, irritation, and tightness begin to improve quickly, it is very likely that your skin barrier was compromised and is now beginning to recover.
 If your skin continues to react easily even with this simplified routine, you may be dealing with naturally sensitive skin that simply benefits from ongoing soothing and supportive care.